Kaoru Mori

+Career

+She also wrote dōjinshi (self-published manga) under the pen name Fumio Agata (県 文緒, Agata Fumio) as a member of the dōjin circle Lady Maid.

 In 2010, Mori's first published work, Shirley, was revived in a two-part continuation called Shirley Madison in Fellows! (now Harta) magazine.
 Her latest work, A Bride's Story, began serialization in the same magazine in 2008 and transferred to Aokishi magazine in 2021.

 Mori visited Finland in 2014, participating in the Animecon event held in Kuopio.

+The Setagaya Literary Museum in Tokyo featured her and fellow manga artist Aki Irie in an exhibition between November 2024 and February 2025.